Yagnik72/contact-form-7-crop-image/README.md

 # contact-form-7-crop-image
 Need Help message yagnikpadaliya72+github-contact-form-7-crop@gmail.com

-Follow For MORE > I have save your time more then Ai :) give me like
+Follow me For MORE :)
+I have save your time more then Ai :) give me like

 # Contact Form 7 Crop Image Plugin